Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Summary

 Very special thanks go to Gerhard Buchalla for writing Section 9 of this review.
 I also thank Paolo Gambino and Matthias Jamin for some help in finding references.
 Finally, but very importantly, I would like to thank Guido Martinelli for the discussion at the seminal supper in 1988 in the Ringberg castle and the competition which definitely kept us working for several years.
 Among the members of his team my particular thanks go to Marco Ciuchini and Luca Silvestrini.

-A number of my friends read V1 of this NLO story pointing out misprints and making comments on the full text.
-These are Gerhard Buchalla, Svjetlana Fajfer, Robert Fleischer, Jean-Marc G\'erard, Jennifer Girrbach, Mikolaj Misiak, Matthias Jamin, Cecilia Tarantino, Andreas Weiler and Peter Weisz.
-I appreciate all these comments and thank them a lot.
+A number of my friends read V1 and subsequent versions of this NLO story pointing out misprints and making comments on the full text.
+These are Jason Aebischer, Gerhard Buchalla, Joachim Brod, Svjetlana Fajfer, Robert Fleischer, Paolo Gambino, Jean-Marc G\'erard, Jennifer Girrbach, Tobias Huber, Jacky Kumar, Alexander Lenz, Mikolaj Misiak, Ulrich Nierste, Matthias Jamin, Cecilia Tarantino, Andreas Weiler and Peter Weisz.
+I appreciate all these comments and thank them a lot. {Finally, I would like to thank one of the referees in Physics Reports for very helpful comments.}